aglabx/masters-course-2024-genome-bioinformatics/homeworks/hw1a.md

 **Installation:**

-**Objective:** Install BUSCO using different methods to familiarize yourself with software installation and environment management in bioinformatics.
+**Objective:** Install BUSCO using conda to familiarize yourself with software installation and environment management in bioinformatics.
+Don't forget to create and activate the separate environment before installing BUSCO.

 - **Conda Installation:**
   - Use the Conda package manager to install BUSCO on your local or server machine.
 Conda simplifies software installation and manages dependencies effectively.
   - Provide a detailed summary of the installation process, including any conda commands used.

-- **Docker Installation:**
-  - Install BUSCO using Docker.
-Docker can encapsulate the software and its dependencies in a container, ensuring consistency across different environments.
-  - Document the steps taken to pull the BUSCO image, set up the container, and any additional configuration needed.

-- **Manual Installation:**
-  - Install BUSCO directly from its source code.
-This method allows more control over the installation process and is common when specific versions or customizations are needed.
-  - Document the steps to download the source code, compile the program, and any dependencies you needed to install manually.

 **Running BUSCO:**